weberlab-hhu/Helixer/docs/comparing_annotations.md

 of transcript start/ends and a lot of technical error, leads to all tools approaching 0% exactly right UTRs (gffcompare doesn't use base-wise statistics, but only scores something as true positive if it's exactly right.).
+Since 99.9 % accuracy for CDS and Intron could point to a frame shift and therefore result in a non-functional protein, non-base-wise statistics make sense.
+For UTRs even just 90 % accuracy wouldn't have that effect.
-Furthermore, since we filtered out the UTRs, the exons are redundant (see definition above).
-Therefore, we compare CDS, intron, intron chain (any predicted transcript for which all of its introns can be found, with the same exact intron coordinates in a reference transcript (with the same number of introns, base-wise)) and transcript annotations.
+Next, since we filtered out the UTRs, the exons are redundant (see definition above).
+Therefore, we compare CDS, intron, intron chain (any predicted transcript for which all of its introns can be found, with the same exact intron coordinates in a reference transcript (with the same number of introns)) and transcript annotations.

 ```bash
 # command